Recipe by Kathy

-"Fried and glazed with confectioners' sugar frosting." — Kathy
+"Fried doughnuts glazed with a confectioners' sugar frosting."

 Watch video tips and tricks

 1 1/2 cups

 My family loved these.
 I did replace the orange zest with nutmeg and cinnamon because that is what we like.
 Very easy took 20 minutes.
 Sprinkled powered sugar on top instead of icing.
 Very yummy!

 These crullers tasted good but didn't have a great presentation.
 I had some trouble shaping them and they deflated as soon as i removed them from the oil.
 If i make these again I think I would just drop them by spoonfuls into the oil and see what i get.

 These are absolutely wonderful.
 I will definately make them often and double the recipe.
 My family loved them.
 I did not have orange zest on hand and they were still fabulous.I will try them with the orange zest in the future.